Hyderabadi biryani: Origin

 The exact origin of the dish is uncertain.
 Despite legends attributing it to the Nizam's chef, the biryani is of South Indian origin, derived from pilaf varieties brought to South Asia by Arab traders.
 Pulao may have been an army dish in medieval India.
 Armies would prepare a one-pot dish of rice with whichever meat was available.
 The distinction between "pulao" and "biryani" is arbitrary.
-Hyderabadi Biryani developed engrossing Deccani or Telangana flavors into it, as stated by the Himayat Ali Mirza, the great-grandson of Mir Osman Ali Khan.
-Himayat said that this evolution had taken place in the Asaf Jah’s Kitchen.
+Hyderabadi biryani incorporated Deccani or Telangana flavors of, perhaps in the Nizam's kitchen.

 Ingredients

-Base ingredients are basmati rice, goat meat or (sometime chicken or beef), dahi, fried onion and ghee.
+Base ingredients are basmati rice, meat (usually goat, but sometimes also chicken or beef), dahi, fried onion and ghee.
 Spices include cinnamon, cloves, cardamom (elaichi), bay leaves, nutmeg, papaya paste, caraway (shahi jeera), mace flower (javitri), star anise (biryani flower), lemon, and saffron.

 Hyderabadi biryani is of two types: the kachchi (raw) biryani, and the pakki (cooked) biryani.

-Kachch-e-gosht ki biryani
+Kachche-gosht ki biryani

 The kachchi biryani is prepared with kachchi gosht (raw meat) marinated with spices overnight and then soaked in curd (dahi) before cooking.
 The meat is sandwiched between layers of fragrant basmati rice and cooked "in dum" after sealing the handi (vessel) with dough.
 This is a challenging process as it requires meticulous attention to time and temperature to avoid over- or under-cooking the meat.

+Vegetable dum biryani

+The vegetable biryani is prepared with mixed vegetables in a similar manner to dum biryani with meat.
+It is suitable for vegetarians.